samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 Now the search box should appear inside the navigation panel, and the user should be able to type in a search term and have the results displayed on the page.
 Neat!

-One other thing we can do while we're inside the navigation container is display the available routes from the Router.
+While we're inside the header template, let's modify the navigation container to include the available routes from the Router.
 If you look back at the router configuration we're building up inside `app.ts`, you'll notice that some of the routes have a `nav: true` property.
 This facilitates the ability to enumerate over the available routes and generate a set of navigation links.
 While we've got `header.html` open, let's do that now.
 Put this just inside the `div` with the 'collapse' class on it, to write out the available links:

 {% highlight html %}
 <ul class="navbar-nav mr-auto">